Veronica Kvassetskaia-Tsyglan: Work

 Kvassetskaia-Tsyglan is a realist painter specializing in classical portraiture.
-She follows in the style of the Old Masters, such as Michelangelo and Leonardo da Vinci, producing portraits that appear to be a step back in time.
-Kvassetskaia-Tsyglan's work is known for its realism, museum quality and archival permanence.
+She follows in the style of the Old Masters, such as Michelangelo and Leonardo da Vinci.

-Throughout her professional career, Veronica has many years to the research and study of her craft, its history and techniques.
+Kvassetskaia-Tsyglan has researched her craft, its history and techniques.
 Her central focus has been uncovering, understanding and reproducing the secrets of the Old Masters.

-Her portraits have been exhibited in museums and prestigious private and corporate collections internationally.
+Her portraits have been exhibited in museums and private and corporate collections internationally.
 Her works can be found in the collections of former Canadian Finance Minister Jim Flaherty and the 28th Lieutenant Governor of Ontario, The Hon.
 David Onley, the Countess Von Wedel, Sonja Bata Museum and St. Marks Coptic Museum.